DeepMindQ/deepmindq-crm/README.md

-# DeepMindQ — AI-Powered Revenue Intelligence CRM
+# DeepMindQ — AI-Powered Revenue Intelligence

 > **"The goal is not to build more screens.
 The goal is that every screen becomes powered by reliable AI intelligence."**